ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ## 1.1.
 Build your resume

-There are a lot of strong opinions out there about what should and shouldn't go into your resume.
+There are a lot of strong opinions out there about what should and shouldn't go into a resume.
 My experience, both as someone who screened hundreds of resumes and as someone who applied to tens of job postings, is that **resumes are at best neutral**.
 If you have an awful resume, you probably won't get responses when applying.
 If you fix your resume, you'll probably get responses and that's the sweet spot.
 If you build an amazing resume, you'll also get responses, but it won't help you in any other way.

-If you want to be effective with your time, do not spend too much time on your resume.
+To be effective with your time, do not spend too much time on perfecting your resume.
 Give it the attention it deserves and move on quickly.
 It's much better to spend your time on generating leads, finding referrals, or brushing up on your CS fundamentals (more on that later).